FlinnBurgess/seprcph/README.md

 doxygen
 ```

+We have been using Github Pages to host our documentation - you can read about them [here](https://pages.github.com/).
+The branch ```gh-pages``` in this repository contains the code for the website and the generated documentation.

 Unit Tests
 ==========
 We have over 50 unit tests for our game. ```pygame``` is required to run them.